ODIN-fire/odin-rs/README.md

   1. [Git](https://git-scm.com/) - the version control system that is by now ubiqitous

-  2. [Rust toolchain](https://www.rust-lang.org/tools/install) - we recommend to manage the toolchain via `rustup` At this point ODIN-RS uses the nightly toolchain.
-To get, (locally) install `rustup` and switch to the nightly toolchain execute:
+  2. [Rust toolchain](https://www.rust-lang.org/tools/install) - we recommend to manage the toolchain via `rustup` At this point ODIN-RS uses the stable toolchain.

      ```shell
      $> curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
-     ...
-     $> rustup default nightly
      ```

      Periodic updates of the toolchain can be done by executing `rustup update`